Camp Glossary

 Schneider Property

-127 acres of additional land was purchased in 1969 from this family to add to the Camp Royaneh property.
-Adjacent to the camp along East Austin creek
+127 acres of additional land was purchased in 1969 from the Schneider family to add to the Camp Royaneh property.
+Adjacent to the camp along

 Sherwood J Hall